aws/aws-sdk-go/CONTRIBUTING.md

 *Before you send us a pull request, please be sure that:*

-1. You're working from the latest source on the master branch.
+1. You're working from the latest source on the main branch.
 2. You check existing open, and recently closed, pull requests to be sure that someone else hasn't already addressed the problem.
 3. You create an issue before working on a contribution that will take a